 - Too many of these types of “paid article placements” will come across as advertisements

-- Usually, it’s obvious it’s to promote a specific brand
+- Usually, it’s obvious that it’s to promote a specific brand

 - There is the caveat that you’ll have a “do follow” link, which Google can potentially penalize you for